 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Japan Brazil Paper and Pulp Resources Development Co., Ltd.'s score of 23 is higher than 65% of the industry.
+Japan Brazil Paper and Pulp Resources Development Co., Ltd.'s score of 9 is lower than 92% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Japan Brazil Paper and Pulp Resources Development Co., Ltd. is not committed to any reduction initiatives we track.
+Japan Brazil Paper and Pulp Resources Development Co., Ltd. is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.